fahdoo/sessions-client/requirements/instructions.md

 - All new pages go in /app with appropriate routing structure
 - All new API routes go in /app/api with appropriate routing structure
 - For API routes, use `import { getAuth } from '@clerk/nextjs/server'` instead of `import { auth } from '@clerk/nextjs'` to fetch user authentication details
-- Use `createClerkSupabaseClientSsr` from `@/lib/ssr/client` to create a Supabase client that is authenticated with Clerk
+- Use `createAuthSupabaseClient` from `@/lib/supabase-auth` to create a Supabase client that is authenticated with Clerk
+- Use `createPublicSupabaseClient` from `@/lib/supabase-public` to create a Supabase client that is not authenticated (for public routes)

 ## 6. API Endpoints Summary